 What to Do With Your First Paycheck

 Ideally, you won’t even have a physical check to deposit on payday, as most employers offer the ability to have your check instantly deposited into your checking account.
 So that you know when the money is available to you, consider downloading your financial institution’s app and signing up for text alerts.
-Your payroll schedule may be semi-monthly (twice a month) or bi-weekly (every two weeks).
+Your payroll schedule is likely bi-weekly (every two weeks) or monthly.

-In any event, it is important to make sure that you don’t have more month than money.
 Rent and student loans may be due at the beginning of the month, so take inventory of all of your monthly expenses.
-Apps like Mint, YNAB, Goodmoney, Mvelopes, and EveryDollar can help with cash flow management aka budgeting.
+Apps like Mint, YNAB, Goodmoney, Mvelopes, and EveryDollar can help with cash flow management and budgeting.

 First, you need to organize your expenses in different categories.
-Start with the essential expenses, which include rent, student loans, cell phone, utilities, car payment, car insurance, groceries, etc. Next, include your variable expenses.
-Some examples would be entertainment, dining, clothing, personal care, etc. Once you have an understanding of your monthly income and expenses, you can be in control of your finances and plan for the future.
-It’s important to have short-term savings-cash and build a long-term investment plan-retirement.
+Start with the essential expenses, which include rent, student loans, cell phone, utilities, car payment, car insurance, groceries, etc. Next, add your variable expenses, which can include entertainment, dining, clothing, and personal care.
+Once you have an understanding of your monthly income and expenses, you can be in control of your finances and plan for the future.
+It’s important to have short-term cash savings and build a long-term investment plan for retirement.

-Prepare for emergencies or opportunities, such as car repair or travel expenses associated with attending a college classmate’s wedding.
-Having a cushion helps when you need to pay your cell phone bill and have to pay your rent, but still, have a student loan payment or expenses.
+Prepare for emergencies or opportunities, such as car repair or travel expenses associated with attending a friend’s wedding.
+Having a cushion helps when you need to pay your cell phone bill and have to pay your rent, but there's still student loan payments and other expenses.
 Many experts encourage recent grads to save up three months’ worth of bills.

-Let's crunch some numbers as an example.
-Say your annual salary is $52,000 and your gross bi-weekly pay is $2,000.
+For example, say your annual salary is $52,000, and your gross bi-weekly pay is $2,000.
 If you contribute 3% to your 401(k), then your gross bi-weekly pay is $1,940.
 In this example, your employer can match your $60 contribution and you’ll be saving $120 every paycheck for retirement.
-The maximum that you can contribute to a 401(k) is $18,000.
+The maximum amount that you can contribute to a 401(k) is $19,000 annually.
 The biggest takeaway is not to leave money on the table and start enrolling in your 401k) as soon as you become eligible.